matthiasgeihs/fhe_string/README.md

 - `ends_with`: currently need to go through whole string because we don't know length. then only need to compare the respective ends of the two encrypted strings.
+- `add`, `repeat`: currently this is a quadratic operation because we don't know where the boundaries are. if we know the length, we can just append.